NERSC/jupyterhub-entrypoint/README.md

 If you're running a hub with internal SSL turned on, you'll want to take advantage of the SSL option settings.

 ### Service Configuration
 The service also has its own configuration file, by default `entrypoint_config.py`.
-The configuration text can be generated with a --generate-config option.
+The configuration text can be generated with:

+    python -m jupyterhub_entrypoint --generate-config

+The generated text can be placed in a file called `entrypoint_config.py` and placed in the directory where the `jupyterhub` command will be executed.
+The configuration file can also be specified by modifying the command in the c.JupyterHub.services configuration option to be:

+    'command': ["python", "-m", "jupyterhub_entrypoint", "--EntrypointService.config_file='path/to/entrypoint_config.py'"]

+If running the service as an external service, include the file in the same directory as the jupyterhub_entrypoint module.

 Most of the service configuration settings are optional, but in order for the service to usable there are some settings that must be configured.